-- In re Opinion No. 26, 139 N.J.
-This Opinion underlines the current practice regarding closing practices in New Jersey. - The question: Whether brokers and title company officers who guide, control and handle all aspects of residential real estate transactions where neither seller nor buyer are represented by counsel, are engaged in the unauthorized practice of law. - The following issues were addressed by the Opinion: - Closing without an attorney is not the unauthorized practice of law so long as the broker and title officer conform to specific conditions and provide specific disclosures.
+- The opinion set-forth in the case of In re Opinion No. 26, 139 N.J.
+323, underlines the current practice regarding closing practices in New Jersey. - The question presented: Whether brokers and title company officers who guide, control and handle all aspects of residential real estate transactions, where neither seller or buyer are represented by counsel, are engaged in the unauthorized practice of law. - The following issues were addressed in Opinion 26: - 1.
+Closing without an attorney is not the unauthorized practice of law so long as the broker and the title officer conform to specific conditions and provide specific disclosures.

-- Disclosure language is intended to warn the consumer of the risks of proceeding without counsel. - The Opinion was decided based solely on the 'public interest'; balancing risks and benefits. - The broker must advise the parties of their right to proceed with counsel and the title officer must insure that the disclosures were given, before conducing a settlement. - After proper disclosures, a real estate broker may order a title search and abstract and attend to the ministerial functions of preparing to close.
+- 2. Disclosure language is intended to warn the consumer of the risks of proceeding without counsel. - 3.
+The Opinion was decided based solely on the 'public interest'; balancing risks and benefits. - 4.
+The broker must advise the parties of their right to proceed with counsel and the title officer must insure that the disclosures were given, before conducting the settlement. - 5.
+After proper disclosures, a real estate broker may order a title search and abstract and attend to the ministerial functions of preparing to close.

-- A title company may clear standard title objections such as marital status and money liens paid at closing, but not easements, covenants or other serious legal objections. - Lawyers hired by the broker or title company may not prepare deeds except at the specific request of the party for whom the document is to be prepared. - "The public interest does not require that the parties be deprived of the right to choose to proceed without a lawyer."
+- A title company may clear standard title objections such as marital status issues and money liens paid at closing, but not issues such as easements, restrictions, covenants, or other serious legal objections. - 7.
+Lawyers hired by the broker or title company may not prepare deeds except at the specific request of the party for whom the document is to be prepared. - "The public interest does not require that the parties be deprived of the right to choose to proceed without a lawyer."

-- "The record clearly shows that the South Jersey practice has been conducted without any demonstrable harm to sellers or buyers, that it apparently saves money, and that those who participate in it do so of their own free will, presumably with some knowledge of the risk." - Consideration must be given to the proper handling of the loan package.
-In the southern part of the state there may well be no attorney present.
+- The Court stated that "The record clearly shows that the South Jersey practice has been conducted without any demonstrable harm to sellers and buyers, that it apparently saves money, and that those who participate in it do so of their own free will, presumably with some knowledge of the risk." - Important questions for the Settlement Agent: - 1.
+Has the Notice Requirement under Opinion 26 been met? - 2.
+What if a serious title objection arises at closing and the parties are not represented by Counsel? - 3.
+Have you been asked to prepare documents or to recommend an Attorney?

-- In that event at what point does explanation of the closing documents become UPL?
-The same issue can arise in the north if the buyer's attorney has the title agent go through the package with the lender. - In either case, if there is a legal question or a legal issue which arises, the title company closer is out of his or her element.
-In the south, it may be necessary to stop the closing so legal guidance can be obtained.
+- Consideration must be given to the proper handling of the loan package.
+In the southern part of the state there may well be no attorney present. - In that event at what point does explanation of the closing documents become UPL?
+The same issue can arise in the North if the buyer's attorney has the title agent go through the package with the lender. - In either case, if there is a legal question or a legal issue which arises, the title company closer will be out of his or her area of competency.
+In the southern NJ closing, it may be necessary to stop the closing so legal guidance can be obtained.

-- Another situation that often arises involves the necessity of full disclosure to the lender. - Quite often at closing, the parties will want to make some kind of change which implicates the closing figures which the lender has previously approved. - This often takes the form of an agreed upon adjustment for inspection issues or may even be a recalculation of an adjustment for taxes or water and sewer. - Whatever the change is to be, adherence to proper ethics requires that the lender be informed and give approval.
+- Another situation that often arises involves the necessity of full disclosure to the lender. - Quite often at closing, the parties will want to make some kind of change which involves the closing figures which the lender has previously approved. - This often takes the form of an agreed upon adjustment for inspection issues or may even be a recalculation of an adjustment for taxes or water or sewer. - Whatever the change is to be, adherence to proper ethics requires that the lender be informed and give approval.